microbiology-marcus/microbiology-marcus.github.io/_posts/2023-06-06-goodbye-facebook.markdown

 ---
 layout: post
-title:  "Why I'm leaving Facebook, but now our friendship."
+title:  "Why I'm leaving Facebook, but not our friendship."
 date:   2020-06-06 16:20:44 -0500
 categories: personal note
 ---